 Discussion: The data suggest clear methodical advantages when using intravenous double dose gadolinium-based contrast medium (GBCM) applications for endolymphatic space 3D-MR-Imaging, namely due to the combination of high signal-to-noise-ratio and homogeneity of signal intensity.
 This is in accordance with results of earlier studies [4].
 However, to the best of our knowledge, this is the first study to supply a structured comparison of application method, type of contrast agent and dosage in view of 3D-MR-Imaging of endolymphatic space.
-This should prove important in the search for clinical correlates of 3D-Imaging of the endolymphatic space.
+This should prove important in the search for clinical correlates of the endolymphatic space 3D-Imaging.

 References: